YargKlnc/Project1-Formula1/README.md

 ##Dataset Preprocessing

--Combined the constructor results, constructors and races csv files -dropped unneccessary columns
+- Combined the constructor results, constructors and races csv files
+- Dropped unneccessary columns
--filtered data for only years on or after 204
+- Filtered data for only years on or after 204
--grouped by year and calculated the winning team based on total points
+- Grouped by year and calculated the winning team based on total points

 ##Conclusion